Shaping Scientific Explanations to Expert Perspectives with Persona-Conditioned Reinforcement Learning: Methods

 \subsection{Creating Agentic Personas}

-We conducted an expert evaluation study with 11 biomedical experts assessing knowledge graph–based explanations across drug repurposing and drug–target interaction tasks.
+We conducted a persona creation study with 11 biomedical experts assessing knowledge graph–based explanations across drug repurposing and drug–target interaction tasks (demographics in supplementary Table \ref{tab:supp-formative}).
+Some participants evaluated both tasks, yielding 15 written responses in total (9 DR, 6 DTI).
 The purpose of this study was to identify systematic differences in expert interpretive preferences and to collect feedback necessary for persona construction.

-Participants evaluated explanations generated from Hetionet~\cite{himmelstein2017systematic}, a heterogeneous biomedical knowledge graph integrating multiple data sources across drugs, genes, diseases, and biological processes.
-We presented ten hypotheses for two different tasks, drug repurposing prediction (DR) and drug-target interaction prediction (DTI).
+Participants evaluated explanations generated from Hetionet~\cite{himmelstein2017systematic}, a heterogeneous biomedical knowledge graph integrating multiple data sources across drugs, genes, diseases, and biological processes, containing $\sim$45{,}000 entities, $\sim$4.5M triples, and 48 relation types after pre-processing.
+We presented ten hypotheses for two different tasks, drug repurposing (DR) and drug-target interaction (DTI) prediction.
 In each case, four explanations per hypothesis generated by different KG-based systems that prioritize different aspects were presented: MINERVA~\cite{das2017go} (fidelity); PoLo~\cite{liu2021neural} (fidelity and logic rules), REx~\cite{nunesRewarding2025} (fidelity and relevance), and RExLight (an ablated version of REx without ontological enrichment).
 Participants included PhD students, researchers, and professors with backgrounds in life sciences ($n=4$), CS/AI with biomedical experience ($n=5$), and hybrid computational biology ($n=2$).

-Participants rated explanations on three dimensions derived from the explanatory virtues of scientific theories~\cite{keas2018systematizing}: \textit{relevance} (whether the explanation highlights causal mechanisms informative for the prediction), \textit{completeness} (balance between sufficient causal detail and parsimony), and \textit{validity} (consistency with established biomedical principles).
-Responses used 5-point Likert scales.
+Participants rated explanations using a 5-point Likert scale along three dimensions derived from established frameworks of explanatory virtues in scientific theories~\cite{keas2018systematizing,nunes2026ESWC}: relevance, completeness, and validity.
 We also collected extensive qualitative feedback for each explanation (see Supp.
 Materials) to inform the construction of agentic personas.